 - Cappuccino Oatmeal Cacao Nib Cookies

 - 2 tablespoons finely ground coffee beans (I like French or Italian Roast)

 - 1 cup unsalted butter, softened to room temperature

 - 2¼ cups all-purpose flour

-- Add the cream and coffee grounds to a small saucepan and place it over low heat.
-Cook just until it starts to bubble along the edges, about 3 minutes.
-Remove the pan from the stove and let it sit until it's room temperature.
-(You can pour it into a glass bowl to speed up the cooling process.)
-It's important to let it cool so it doesn't melt the butter when you make the batter, and so the coffee flavor infuses into the cream.
+- Make the coffee mixture.
+Add the cream, coffee grounds and vanilla to a small saucepan and place it over low heat.
+Heat just until it starts to bubble along the edges, about 3 minutes.
+Remove the pan from the stove and let the mixture cool to room temperature.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.